This site is intended for U.S. healthcare professionals.

 Patients with prior VOD or serious ongoing liver disease are at an increased risk of worsening liver disease, including development of VOD, following treatment with BESPONSA.
 Monitor closely for signs and symptoms of VOD; these may include elevations in total bilirubin, hepatomegaly (which may be painful), rapid weight gain, and ascites.
 For patients proceeding to HSCT, the recommended duration of treatment with BESPONSA is 2 cycles.
 A third cycle may be considered for patients who do not achieve a CR or CRi and MRD-negativity after 2 cycles.
 Monitor liver tests closely during the first month post HSCT, then less frequently thereafter, according to standard medical practice.

-Grade 3/4 increases in aspartate aminotransferase, alanine aminotransferase, and total bilirubin occurred in 7/160 (4%), 7/161 (4%), and 8/161 (5%) patients, respectively.
+Grade 3/4 increases in aspartate aminotransferase, alanine aminotransferase, and total bilirubin occurred in 7/160 (4%), 7/161 (4%), and 8/161 (5%) adult patients, respectively.
+In a study of pediatric patients, liver test abnormalities occurred, with Grade 3/4 increases in AST, ALT, and blood bilirubin in 11/53 (21%), 11/53 (21%), and 5/53 (9%) of pediatric patients, respectively.

-Monitor complete blood counts prior to each dose of BESPONSA and monitor for signs and symptoms of infection, bleeding/hemorrhage, or other effects of myelosuppression during treatment and provide appropriate management.
+Monitor complete blood counts prior to each dose of BESPONSA and monitor for signs and symptoms of infection, bleeding/hemorrhage, or other effects of myelosuppression during treatment, and provide appropriate management.
 As appropriate, administer prophylactic anti-infectives during and after treatment with BESPONSA.
 Dose interruption, dose reduction, or permanent discontinuation may be required.

-QT Interval Prolongation: Increases in QT interval corrected for heart rate using Fridericia’s formula of ≥60 msec from baseline were measured in 4/162 patients (3%).
-Administer BESPONSA with caution in patients who have a history of or predisposition to QTc prolongation, who are taking medicinal products that are known to prolong QT interval, and in patients with electrolyte disturbances.
+QT Interval Prolongation: Increases in QT interval corrected for heart rate using Fridericia’s formula (QTcF) of ≥60 msec from baseline occurred in 4/162 adult patients (3%).
+In a study of pediatric patients, increases in QTcF of >60 msec from baseline occurred in 7/49 (14%) patients, and 3/52 (6%) of patients had QTcF values >500 msec.
+Administer BESPONSA with caution in patients who have a history of or predisposition to QTc prolongation, who are taking medicinal products that are known to prolong QT interval, and in patients who have electrolyte disturbances.
 Obtain electrocardiograms and electrolytes prior to treatment and after initiation of any drug known to prolong QTc, and periodically monitor as clinically indicated during treatment.

 Embryo-Fetal Toxicity: BESPONSA can cause embryo-fetal harm.
 Apprise pregnant women of the potential risk to the fetus.
 Advise males and females of reproductive potential to use effective contraception during BESPONSA treatment and for at least 5 and 8 months after the last dose, respectively.
 Advise women to contact their healthcare provider if they become pregnant or if pregnancy is suspected during treatment with BESPONSA.